 What is Blanching?

-For many people, particularly those familiar with the vocabulary of cooking and preserving food, blanching means plunging a fruit or vegetable into boiling water for a very short period of time to stop the maturation process and then rapidly transferring it to ice water so the item does not become fully cooked.
+For many people, particularly those familiar with the vocabulary of cooking and preserving food, blanching means plunging a fruit or vegetable into boiling water for a very short period of time to stop the maturation process, then rapidly transferring it to ice water so the item does not become fully cooked.

 What is blanching in vegetable gardening, however, is something entirely different.
 It is the technique of covering a plant or plant part to prevent the development of color.
 Blanching cauliflower is such a technique.
 That’s what gives the vegetable its creamy white color.